Singaporean/ Permanent Resident / Foreigner

 Up to SGD $100,000 will be available to the Duke-NUS PI.

-Awards are for one year, but a no-cost extension of an additional year would be granted upon request.
+Awards are for one year, though a single no-cost extension of an additional year may be considered, if requested.

-For this award, Duke-NUS faculty are defined as being based primarily in Singapore, and includes investigators in SingHealth who hold an appointment with Duke-NUS.
+For this award, Duke-NUS faculty are defined as based primarily in Singapore and holding Duke-NUS regular rank appointments as Assistant Professor or above, including faculty in SingHealth who hold a Clinical or Adjunct appointment with Duke-NUS.

 There is only one Letter of Intent submission needed.
 Each Letter of Intent involves 1 Duke PI and 1 Duke-NUS PI.
 The PI (faculty) based in Singapore should coordinate with the faculty based in Duke Durham to ensure a single submission.